 Therefore, performing microdermabrasion will not result in reaching deeper levels of the skin’s epidermis to help improve the appearance of dark pigmentation from sun damage, age spots, and other skin color conditions and ailments.

 #5 - Microdermabrasion with Bristles Instead of using crystals or diamonds, some microdermabrasion machines use bristles at the end of the wand to exfoliate the skin.
 The bristles can range from coarse fibers to softer ones, including polyester, satin, silk or nylon.
-Microdermabrasion with bristles differs from the other processes because the vacuum suction reverses to allow the skin to be both suctioned and blown against in order to help encourage collagen growth and improved circulation with the reversed flow of air.
+Microdermabrasion with bristles differs from the other processes because the vacuum suction reverses to allow the skin to be both suctioned and blown against to help encourage collagen growth and improved circulation with the reversed flow of air.